Maryam-bit/Learning-Typescript/Learning-notes/README.md

-number - “All the numbers, no difference between the integers or floats string - All text values boolean - just these two, no “truthy” or “falsy” values
+number - “All the numbers, no difference between the integers or floats string - All text values boolean - just these two, no “truthy” or “falsy” values object - any javascript bobject, more specific types (type of object) are possible

 Note:
 - typescript’s type system only helps you during development (i.e before the code get compiled)